KAUST Single Sign-On (SSO)

 • O’Reilly for Higher Education

-Tips for Secure Use
+Tips for secure use

-• Use Multi-Factor Authentication (MFA)
+• Use Multi-Factor Authentication (MFA) whenever it is available.

-• Manage your KAUST password anytime at: mypassword.kaust.edu.sa
+• Manage your KAUST password at mypassword.kaust.edu.sa.

 FAQs